 Then I came back home and sent a group email to nine dudes at various points on the globe who know/don’t know each other to discuss an obscure 2014 record and see what kind of trouble that can turn into.
 It’s ok, they all ride bikes.

 While I was riding bikes this thought occurred to me that I texted to a friend the other day:

 “So, a lot of Brad Warner’s Youtube videos lately have discussed the concept of ‘no self’.
 And I think I’m finally sort of getting it.
 And today, sitting listening to the latest Sam Harris podcast about Freewill things are becoming even clearer.
 So now I’m in the stage that is the perpetual loop of realizing there is no ‘I’, but still asking who is this guy who is realizing there is no ‘I’.
 From where am ‘I’ having this realization when as Sam says, we’re not standing on the bank watching the stream of consciousness flow by, we, ARE the stream.
-Sometimes I think the people who never bother to think about such things are much happier in their apathy.”
+Sometimes I think the people who never bother to think about such things are much happier in their apathy.”-2 days ago me

 And he said: